BDC Hamburger Icon

 If your business wants to give back to the community, consider supporting a charity with a clear, focused mission that resonates with your company values.

-6. Keep a close eye on accounts receivable.
+6. Keep a close eye on accounts receivable (AR).

-Although staying on top of accounts payable is crucial, accounts receivables dictate your company’s survival.
+Although staying on top of accounts payable (AP) is essential, AR dictates your company’s survival.
 If money isn’t coming in the door, the company can’t continue operating.

 One solution is charging interest and late fees.
 For example, set a monthly finance charge of 1 percent or 2 percent of the principal.
 If you decide to charge 2 percent on an initial charge of $5,000, you’d add $100 to the invoice every month it isn’t paid.